 Marina Bardash Nebro (Director of Education)

-Marina Bardash Nebro (she/her/hers) comes to the Malkhut community with a professional background in non-traditional education, and a life-long personal connection to seeking and strengthening her own Jewish identity.
+Marina Nebro (she/her) leads all education programming at Malkhut.
+She comes to the Malkhut community with a professional background in non-traditional education, and a life-long personal connection to seeking and strengthening her own Jewish identity.
 It is her passion to engage with audiences of all ages to foster a love of learning and curiosity, and she is excited to bring her knowledge and skillsets to grow Malkhut’s Youth Institute for Spirituality and Action.
 Working alongside Rabbi Rachel Goldenberg, parents, guardians, and children, her hope is to create a community of life-long spiritual and social justice seekers!